-In itself not very impressive and definitely smaller than we imagined.
-Does make good background for pictures of course, and we had the pleasure of having a lovely trip that included it.
-When we were done from there we stopped for lunch, at a Muslim fisherman village at Koh Pan-Yi.
-There was the stark contrast of the local houses with the bare necessities and the abundant souvenir stands.
+In itself not very impressive and definitely smaller than imagined.
+Does make good background for pictures of course, and normally the trips there include also a stop for lunch at the Muslim fisherman village (Koh Pan-Yi).
+There the stark contrast of the local houses with the bare necessities and the abundant souvenir stands can be admired.

-Afterwards the itinerary was saying canoeing through the channels at Hong Island.
-This was magical.
-In twos and threes the locals led us through the caves and we were extremely lucky to land a guide that noticed the adventurous gleam in our eyes and led us to an actual lagoon (think Mila Yovovich).
+Another amazing activity was canoeing through the channels at Hong Island.
+In twos and threes the locals led boats through the caves and if you are lucky enough to land a guide that noticed the adventurous gleam in your eyes theu can show you how to reach an actual lagoon (think Mila Yovovich).
 The enormity of the murky waters and the hills above with the patch of sky visible between is too precious to try to describe.
 Only in Thailand.

 One of the great reasons to visit any country with tropical climate, is the taste of the ingredients, namely fruit and vegetables.
 The longer they are to their natural temperature, the less preservatives they need thus the flavor is as good as it gets.
 There I tasted for what seems like the first time pineapple, mango, dragon fruit, passion fruit, bananas and the list is endless.
 Plus the shellfish!
 Grilled prawns from a street vendor is a risk that anyone must take – try to check the quality by eye a bit as some of them do look dodgy.

 As far as the actual meals are concerned, I was eating noodles/rice with the usual veggies and occasionally seafood literally all day long, from breakfast to dinner.
 Try to opt in for a breakfast included reservation as it is not the easiest thing to find.
 For dessert eat as much mango sticky rice and road ice cream you can.

 Made in front of you, coconut milk and fruit of your choice.
 100% heavenly.